IGassmann/web-app-template/docs/architectural-decisions/index.md

 Moreover, maintaining this documentation aims at:

 - 🚀 Improving and speeding up the onboarding of a new team member
-- 🔭 Avoiding blind acceptance/reversal of a past decision (cf [Michael Nygard's famous article on ADRs](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html))
+- 🔭 Avoiding blind acceptance/reversal of a past decision
+- 🧭 Promoting alignment on decisions between teams
+- 👐🏼 Easing project ownership handover to other teams
 - 🤝 Formalizing the decision process of the team

 ## Usage

-This website is automatically updated after a change on the `master` branch of the project's Git repository.
+This website is automatically updated after a change on the `main` branch of the project's Git repository.
 In fact, the developers manage this documentation directly with markdown files located next to their code, so it is more convenient for them to keep it up-to-date.
 You can browse the ADRs by using the left menu or the search bar.